YaoGroup/DIFFICE_jax/paper.md

 # Statement of need

 One of the unsolved questions in the cryosphere, or the broader field of geophysics, is how to uncover the hidden physical properties of various geophysical flows on Earth, such as glacial ice.
 Ice shelves are the floating extensions of grounded ice sheet that play a critical role in slowing ice discharging into the ocean, mitigating the global sea level rise.
 A crtical physical properties required to predict ice dynamics is the effective ice viscosity.
 However, continent-wide in-situ measurement of the viscosity is challenging if not impossible.
-With high-resolution remote-sensing data available for both ice velocity $(u, v)$ and thickness $h$ across Antarctica, effective viscosity $\mu$ can be inferred via solving an inverse problem constrained by the governing equation of ice-shelf dynamics derived from the depth-integrated Stokes equations, i.e. the Shallow-Shelf Approximation (SSA) equations.
+With high-resolution remote-sensing data available for both ice velocity $(u, v)$ and thickness $h$ across Antarctica, effective viscosity $\mu$ can be inferred via solving an inverse problem constrained by the governing equation of ice-shelf dynamics derived from the depth-integrated Stokes equations, i.e. the Shallow-Shelf Approximation (SSA) equations [@MacAyeal1989].

 Due to the noises in the observational data, inverse problems are more difficult to solve than an forward problem.
 In cyrosphere, conventional method for inverse problems includes the control method [@MacAyeal1993], or called the adjoint method, which requires regularization techniques to tackle the problem of error propagation from the data noise.
 The deep-learning based method, it has been demonstrated that the physics-informed neural networks (PINNs), can perform physics-based data de-noising while solving the inverse problem to infer ice rheology [@wang2022discovering, @iwasaki2023one] to achieve accurrate inversion, without the need to add prior knowlegde of the viscosity or regularization terms in the loss function.
 The inherent properties of neural networks (NN) tends to denoise high-frequency error and noise involved in the data.
 Unlike the ajoint method, PINNs do not require the introduction of extra ajoint equations and associated adjoint boundary conditions, which are usually time-consuming to derive for problems involving multiple coupled PDEs.